by Alejandra "Alex" Ruani — Get free science updates here.

 Here at The Health Sciences Academy, we believe that the demonising of any single nutrient in isolation is dangerous, like fructose in this case.
 This could be misleading to readers and lead them to reduce fruit intake.
 However, one chapter is solely dedicated to fibre, which goes someway to justifying why whole fruits are preferable to the fructose found in soft drinks and processed foods – mainly in the form of high-fructose corn syrup (HFCS).
 But this distinction is not made clear enough throughout Fat Chance.

 In his introduction, Lustig clearly claims that “every statement throughout this book is based on scientific study, historical fact, or recent statistics” (although he later suggests that on at least four occasions his imagination ‘runs wild’).
 Whilst the statement about scientific facts may be true on the face of it, there are some missing pieces of the jigsaw here and omitting information can lead to incorrect conclusions being drawn.
 In particular, whilst Lustig considers the metabolism of fructose, he doesn’t consider nutrigenomics and the role of personal genetics.
 And he completely dismisses the role of physical activity in fructose metabolism.
 For example, fructose metabolism is different in athletes and those who are very active and use it immediately for energy, without storing it as fat.
-At the other end of the scale, the Inuit population (Eskimos!) tend to be allergic to fructose, due to an inherited gene mutation (a condition known as congenital sucrase-ismaltase deficiency).
+At the other end of the scale, the Inuit population (Eskimos!) tend to be allergic to sucrose (fructose and glucose), due to an inherited gene mutation (a condition known as congenital sucrase-ismaltase deficiency).
 This evidence is not referred to in this book.

 We also need to consider what people are replacing sugars with in the diet.
 Do they move from soda to orange juice?
 Lustig himself argues that “calorie for calorie, 100 percent orange juice is worse for you than soda, because the orange juice contains 1.8 grams of fructose per ounce, while the soda contains 1.7 grams of fructose per ounce.”
 Of course orange juice does contain vitamins but if the population replaced their sugary drinks with orange juice, the issue would not be solved.